Associate Professor, Department of Cell Biology

 B.S., Biological Sciences, University of California, Davis, California

 Ph.D., Anatomy, University of California, Los Angeles, California

 The surface of the corneal epithelium is a unique stratified epithelium that provides a crucial barrier to ocular infection, and has a major role in the maintenance of corneal transparency and homeostasis.
 The daily balance of corneal surface epithelium maturation and desquamation is a critical factor in maintaining the integrity of the barrier function.
 The intercellular junctions that comprise the barrier in the surface layer of cells must be actively disrupted on a daily basis to enable the surface cells to be shed as part of a renewal process, and the underlying layer of cells must then quickly form new intercellular junctions to maintain the integrity of the protective barrier.
-We have suggested that circadian signals, mediated via activation of melatonin receptors on the corneal epithelium, orchestrate the temporal sequence of activities required for the daily shedding and maturation of the surface cells.
+We propose that circadian signals, mediated via activation of melatonin receptors on the corneal epithelium, orchestrate the temporal sequence of activities required for the daily shedding and maturation of the surface cells.
 We are employing a variety of molecular and cellular approaches to investigate the mechanisms by which junctional barriers are degraded and re-established on a daily basis.
 These studies may help to develop new therapeutic strategies to enhance barrier function of corneas recovering from injury or disease.

 Wiechmann AF, Vrieze, MJ, Dighe RK and Hu Y (2003) Direct modulation of rod photoreceptor responsiveness through a Mel1c melatonin receptor in transgenic Xenopus laevis retina.
 Invest Opthalmol Vis Sci 44:4522-4531.